yifengtao/CellCounter/README.md

 # CellCounter
 ImageJ Macro scripts for counting number of cells.

 Note: This scripts is not aimed for general use.
-It's just a demo to show you how to run Macro in ImageJ to count cell.
+It's just a demo to show how to run Macro in ImageJ to count cells.

 Usage: